-The UK independent medicines regulator the MHRA (Medicines and Healthcare Products Regulatory Agency) has reiterated that the AstraZeneca COVID-19 vaccine remains safe and effective following their recent review of UK reports of ‘extremely rare and unlikely to occur’ blood clots in a very small number of people who’ve had that vaccine.
+The AstraZeneca COVID-19 vaccine remains safe and effective following recent reports of ‘extremely rare and unlikely to occur’ blood clots in a very small number of people who’ve had that vaccine.
 The risk is very low and no greater than the risk of developing a blood clot on a long-haul flight.

 Everyone is encouraged to continue to get the vaccine when they are eligible unless specifically advised otherwise because it gives the best protection against coronavirus and has already saved thousands of lives.
 However, a small number of people who are at a higher risk of specific types of blood clots due to an existing medical condition should tell their vaccinator before having the vaccine.

 As a precautionary measure, people under the age of 40 without underlying health conditions will be offered an alternative vaccine where possible.

 - For more information, go to gov.uk/government/news/mhra-issues-new-advice-concluding-a-possible-link-between-covid-19-vaccine-astrazeneca-and-extremely-rare-unlikely-to-occur-blood-clots.

 - Patient advice is available at gov.uk/government/publications/regulatory-approval-of-covid-19-vaccine-astrazeneca/information-for-uk-recipients-on-covid-19-vaccine-astrazeneca#package-leaflet-information-for-the-recipient